 Zoroastrianism in Iran

-Since the fall of the Sassanid Zoroastrian empire by the Arab conquest of Persia Zoroastrians have periodically faced some religious oppression that has led to a massive diaspora community across the world, in particular the Parsis of India, who number significantly higher than the Zoroastrians in Iran.
+Since the fall of the Sasanian Empire by the Arab conquest of Persia, Zoroastrians have periodically faced some religious oppression that has led to a massive diaspora community across the world, in particular the Parsis of India, who number significantly higher than the Zoroastrians in Iran.

 Zoroastrian Fire Temple, Yazd, Iran